-A. A property tax levy imposed by a district may be rescinded within the four-year period during which a property tax levy imposed by a district is effective if:

-(1) thirty-three and one-third percent of the number of persons who voted in the election for the imposition of that property tax levy sign a petition to rescind the property tax levy; and the petition pursuant to Subsection A of this section, the question of rescission of the property tax levy imposed by the district shall be placed on the ballot for:
+- A. A property tax levy imposed by a district may be rescinded within the four-year period during which a property tax levy imposed by a district is effective if: - (1) thirty-three and one-third percent of the number of persons who voted in the election for the imposition of that property tax levy sign a petition to rescind the property tax levy; and - (2) each person who signs the petition is a resident qualified elector of the district or an owner of real property within the tax increment development area. - B. The petition shall be filed with the district board for verification of the signatures, as to both number and qualifications of the persons signing.
+If the district board verifies that the petition contains the requisite number of signatures by persons qualified to sign the petition pursuant to Subsection A of this section, the question of rescission of the property tax levy imposed by the district shall be placed on the ballot for: